Jake Gaither: Coaching career

-Gaither went to work as an assistant to head coach William M. Bell at Florida A&M College for Negroes (as it was called then) in 1937.
+Gaither went to work as an assistant to head coach William M. Bell at Florida Agricultural and Mechanical College for Negroes—now known as Florida A&M University (FAMU)— in 1937.
 The FAMC Rattlers had an undefeated (8–0) season that year, and won their first black college football national championship.
 The school won the national title again in 1942.
 Bell left to enter military service in 1943.
 After two years of problems in the football program, Gaither was hired as the head football coach for Florida A&M College in 1945.
 One story is that the president of the college could not find anyone else to take the job.

 Gaither worked very hard to motivate his players.
 He would say, "I like my boys to be agile, mobile, and hostile."
 It is reported that he would hide an onion in his handkerchief to work up tears in his pre-game pep talks.
 He built up an effective recruiting network; in the days of Jim Crow, he had the pick of every good black high school player in Florida.
 Indeed, by the 1960s did not even bother to recruit players from outside the state.
 Gaither was dedicated to his job.
 After retiring, he told his biographer, "I run into so many people who have no deep sense of morals—people who got a price tag on them, who'd sell their soul.
 I want to find the man who has no price tag on him.
 I'm not for sale."

 Gaither instituted an annual coaching clinic at FAMU in the late 1950s.
 He recruited major college coaches, including Paul "Bear" Bryant, Frank Broyles, Darrell Royal, Woody Hayes and Adolph Rupp, among others, to staff the clinics.

 Gaither introduced the Split-T formation in 1963, and it was soon adopted at other colleges.
 In 1969 Florida A&M defeated the Spartans of the University of Tampa, 34–28, in the South's first football game between a white college and a historically black college.

-Gaither also coached basketball and track in his early years as football coach.
-He later became director of athletics and chairman of the Department of Health, Physical Education and Recreation at FAMU.
+Gaither later became director of athletics and chairman of the Department of Health, Physical Education and Recreation at FAMU.
 He continued to hold the last two positions after he retired as coach until his retirement from teaching in 1973.